Validation of the Reference Impedance in Multiline Calibration with Stepped Impedance Standards: Analysis of Impedance Mismatch on Calibration

-Since the calibration coefficient $k$ is defined as a common scalar from the error boxes, we can define its residual error as the product of the residual scalars from the error boxes, i.e., the terms $\widetilde{k}_a$ and $\widetilde{k}_b$ from (\ref{eq:2.3}).
-This leads to
+Since the error term $k$ is defined as a common scalar from the error boxes, we can define its residual error as the product of the residual scalars from the error boxes, i.e., the terms $\widetilde{k}_a$ and $\widetilde{k}_b$ from (\ref{eq:2.2}).
+This can be expressed as follows:

-Therefore, applying a non-ideal mTRL calibration to a DUT can be written as follows.
+Thus, applying a non-ideal multiline TRL calibration to a DUT can be described as follows:

-Ideally, if there are no errors, the calibrated measurement of the DUT reduces to the actual DUT.
-For the discussion below, we assume that the residual error is introduced only by the impedance variation in the mTRL calibration standards \cite{Lenk2013}.
-Therefore, the residual errors reduce to an impedance transformation error, which can be described by \cite{Marks1992},
+Ideally, the calibrated measurement of the DUT should be equal to the actual DUT.
+In this paper, we investigate the influence of error in the reference impedance.
+We assume that any residual errors are caused only by impedance variation in the line standards during multiline TRL calibration \cite{Lenk2013}.
+Therefore, the residual errors can be reduced to an impedance transformation error, which can be described by the following expression \cite{Marks1992}:

-where $\widetilde{\Gamma}$ is the residual reflection coefficient defined by
+where $\widetilde{\Gamma}$ is the residual reflection coefficient, defined by: